sigstore/sigstore/README.md

-# Signing Prototype
+# Signstore Prototype

-This is experiment and a prototype and not intended for use.
+This is experimental and a prototype and not intended for use yet.